 26. Meow Parlour

 If you’re not much of a dog person, then cuddle up with some of your favorite feline friends at Meow Parlor in Chinatown.

-Because as you probably already gathered from the name, this is a super cute cat cafe where you can sip on lattes while getting up close and personal with some uber-cute kitties.
+Because as you probably already gathered from the name, this is a super cute NYC cafe for cats is where you can sip on lattes while getting up close and personal with some uber-cute kitties.

 Just be sure to go online and book a 30-minute time slot (for $15.00 per person) in advance since this place is popular.
 So, if you just show up you might not get in.

 Then, upon arrival, you’ll have to check-in, sign a waiver, take off your shoes/coat, and wash your hands before being allowed to chill with the kitties within.